hhandika/segui/website/docs/intro.md

 **Thank you for using SEGUL!** 🙏🏻

-We develop `segul` to fill the need for a high-performance and accessible phylogenomic tools.
+We develop `segul` to fill the need for a high-performance and accessible phylogenomic tool.
 The program is designed to be fast, memory-efficient, cross-platform, and easy to use.
 It is suitable for large-scale phylogenomic projects, especially for those who work with thousands of loci and hundreds of samples.

 ## Citation